thegooddocsproject/templates/base-template/about-base-template.md

 The base template is for:

-- Internal users - The base template is for doc type template authors who wish to align and/or contribute to The Good Docs Project (GDP).
+- Internal users - doc type template authors who wish to align and/or contribute to The Good Docs Project (GDP).
 - External users - the community outside of the GDP.

 Who want to: